BVR198/Generative_Artificial_Intelligence/README.md

 Before answering the question ` What is the Generative AI ? `. let us first answer the following question

-`What do the following terms really mean?`
+Q `What do the following terms really mean?`
   1) Artificial Intelligence
   2) Machine Learning
   3) Deep Learning